For many pregnant women, welcoming a baby can be a difficult challenge to get through. Here’s how to stay positive

 Find even the smallest positive blessings to be grateful.
-And I mean small—it could be the beautiful clouds in the sky or that you were able to get a morning appointment with the doctor.
-These positive parts of your life are there, often in abundance, if you pay attention to them.
+And I mean small—it could be hobbies you still get to enjoy or that you were able to get a morning appointment with the doctor.
+These positive parts of your life are there, often in abundance, if you pay attention.

-In my case, I was fortunate that the babies remained healthy despite the complications, and that I was in competent hands with my doctors.
+In my case, I was fortunate that the babies remained healthy despite the complications, and that I was in competent hands with my doctors and nurses.
 My son still loved to kiss my belly, and I was even grateful for the disabled parking placard that meant I didn’t have to walk too far.

 2. Have a good cry or vent

 While you don’t want to stay in a miserable mood too long, it’s also not healthy to bottle up your negative feelings.
 Accept the emotions you feel, whether it’s the guilt of not being grateful for the pregnancy, or the worries of how you’ll manage once your baby is born.

-I found solace in online twin groups dealing with similar complications so I knew I’m not alone.
+I found solace in online twin support groups dealing with similar complications so I knew I wasn’t alone.
 I also emailed my friends the latest updates for their support.

 3. Tell yourself these challenges are temporary

 Is this permanent?
 Of course not.
-Change is constant, which means everything in life—both the highs and lows—come and go.
+Change is constant, which means everything in life—both the highs and lows—comes and go.

 This frustrating stage in your life is temporary, even if it may not seem like it.
-Pregnancy itself has a deadline, down to the date.
+Pregnancy itself has a deadline, down to the due date.
 Soon enough, you’ll be more mobile and without pregnancy complications.

 And if you’re worried about parenthood in general—in other words, what comes after labor—know that even that stage is temporary.
 Yes, you’ll be sleep-deprived and your routine will be disrupted, but the newborn season also ebbs and flows and is never permanent.